UNC Chapel Hill

 What is C-STEP?

 C-STEP stands for the Carolina Student Transfer Excellence Program.
 C-STEP is a co-admissions program between UNC-Chapel Hill and Alamance Community College.
-In the program, you will complete your Associate in Arts or Science degree at ACC before transferring to UNC to complete your Bachelor’s degree.
-If accepted into C-STEP, you are guaranteed admissions to UNC provided you meet all requirements.
-While in C-STEP, you will be able to receive support from ACC and UNC advisors, attend special events at UNC, and form great friendships that will last through your time at UNC.
+The program serves as a bridge between ACC and UNC introducing students to resources to provide a smooth transition to UNC.
+In the program, students will complete an Associate in Arts or Science degree at ACC before transferring to UNC to complete a Bachelor’s degree.
+If accepted into C-STEP, students are guaranteed admission to UNC provided all requirements are met.
+While in C-STEP, students will be able to receive support from ACC and UNC advisors, attend special events at UNC, and form great friendships that will last through UNC.

 Who is eligible for C-STEP?

-High school seniors or current community college students with 30 or less credit hours who plan to complete an Associates in Arts or Science degree while maintaining a 3.2 GPA while at Alamance Community College.
-Potential candidates should also qualify for federal financial aid.
+High school seniors or current community college students with 30 or less credit hours who plan to complete an Associates in Arts or Science degree are welcome to apply.
 The screening process for candidates is comprehensive and holistic.
-Among other factors, it considers demonstrated ability to overcome obstacles, first-generation college status, diversity, employment history, and family responsibilities.
+Past academic performance is important but is not the only factor involved in admission decisions.
+Other factors include demonstrated ability to overcome obstacles, first-generation college status, diversity, employment history, family responsibilities, community and school involvement, or other extracurricular activities.
+All application materials will be weighed in the decision process.

 What are the requirements of the program?